 Available-for-sale financial assets and financial assets at fair value through profit or loss are subsequently carried at fair value.
 Loans and receivables and held-to-maturity investments are carried at amortised cost using the effective interest method.
-Gains and losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are included in the income statement in the period in which they arise.
-Gains and losses arising from changes in the fair value of available-for-sale financial assets are recognised directly in equity, until the financial asset is derecognised or impaired at which time the cumulative gain or loss previously recognised in equity should be recognised in profit or loss.
+Gains and losses arising from changes in the fair value of the 'financial assets at fair value through profit or loss' category are recognised in profit or loss.
+Gains and losses arising from changes in the fair value of available-for-sale financial assets are recognised in other comprehensive income, until the financial asset is derecognised or impaired.
+At this time the cumulative gain or loss previously recognised in other comprehensive income is reclassified in profit or loss.

-Interest calculated using the effective interest method is recognised in the income statement.
-Dividends on available-for-sale equity instruments are recognised in the income statement when the entity's right to receive payment is established.
+Interest calculated using the effective interest method is recognised in profit or loss.
+Dividends on equity instruments are recognised in profit or loss when the Bank's right to receive payment is established.